MrMino/StackCtrlC/README.md

 ## Notes
-**I (this extension's author) am not affiliated with Stack Overflow, Stack Exchange, or any other site from Stack Exchange Network.**
+**I (this extension's author) am not affiliated (not working for) with Stack Overflow, Stack Exchange, nor any other site from Stack Exchange Network.**

 **It probably won't work with Safari**.
 Simply put, at the time of writing this, Safari doesn't support `document.execCommand('copy')`, or some similar shenanigans are involved, and I don't support Safari.
 Code appreciated [tho](https://www.youtube.com/watch?v=_zbacoPpUSA).